FOOD SAFE TIN PACKAGING

 Consumer confidence and safety are high priorities at ICC.
 With increased public interest in BPA and the state of California taking legislative measures, we have taken the steps to make our stock program BPA-NI, meaning that BPA is not is not an intentionally added substance in the coating.
 Because the coating manufacturers cannot guarantee, at this time, that trace amounts do not exist in their coatings, we cannot yet claim the label of “BPA free”.
 Coating manufactures are working hard to modify their formulas without compromising the high-performance requirements.

-We began the process of changing to BPA NI coatings in 2016 and are committed to having our stock program completely converted by the end of 2017.
+Our stock program is BPA-NI.
 We look forward to answering your questions.
 Thank you for your confidence in Independent Can.